 No two customers are alike.
 Every customer is a separate entity, driven by personal preferences and interests.
 What works for one customer may not work for another.
 Marketers need to understand these individual ‘differences’ between the customers and then personalize the messages to fit their expectations.

-Main aim of Wigzo is to offer solutions that create personalized experiences across all customer touch-points from a single, integrated digital marketing platform.
-It helps brands to forge an interactive relationship with the customers based on real–time, bespoke communication, spurring them to convert their purchasing intent into action.
+The main aim of Wigzo is to offer solutions that create personalized experiences across all customer touch-points from a single, integrated digital marketing platform.
+It helps brands to forge an interactive relationship with the customers based on real-time, bespoke communication, spurring them to convert their purchasing intent into action.

 Predictive analytics is a powerful technique and if marketers make full use of it, they can generate better results by extending the customer life cycle and even increasing the revenue generated by each individual customer.